Hedge fund Brevan Howard cashes in on popularity

 However, it held around 6.5 percent, or $111 million, of the Brevan Howard Credit Catalysts Master Fund, which trades credit and mortgage-backed securities, on June 30 2011, according to that fund’s interim financial statements last year.

-Another of Brevan’s internal fund of funds, the Global Opportunities fund, invests just under half its assets in the flagship Master fund and spreads the rest across five other strategies, according to the annual report for its listed feeder fund BH Global.
+Another of Brevan’s internal fund of funds, the Global Opportunities fund, invests just under half its assets in the flagship Master fund and spreads the rest across five other strategies, according to the annual report for its listed feeder fund BH Global (BHGG.L).

 Last year it sold its positions in Brevan’s Equity Strategies Feeder fund and the Strategic Opportunities Feeder fund and invested in the $900 million Systematic Trading fund, which was launched in March 2010